Whitney Rose to tour with The Mavericks in March.

 **Whitney Rose nominated for TWO East Coast Music Awards: Country Recording of The Year and Rising Star Recording of the Year**

 Since releasing her debut record to rave reviews in November 2012, Whitney Rose’s name has been slowly seeping throughout the country, winning over fans in every nook and cranny of Canada both east and west.

 In 2013, Rose shared bills with the likes of Dwight Yoakam, Reba McEntire, Kenny Chesney, The Dixie Chicks, Michelle Wright, Doc Walker, and many more at various festivals.
 She supported The Proclaimers on the main stage at the Canadian National Exhibition, and on a cross Canada tour.
-Festival highlights included The Cavendish Beach Music Festival, Boots and Hearts, and The Peterborough Music Fest.
+Festival highlights included The Cavendish Beach Music Festival, Boots and Hearts, Burlington Sound of Music, and The Peterborough Music Fest.

 In March she joins genre defying Grammy award winners, The Mavericks, on a tour to western Canada.
 Rose will act as a burst of fresh air with her new take on old school sounds.
 Blue Rodeo’s Bazil Donovan, who co-produced her debut album agrees, stating: “The reason I was drawn to Whitney was because she was playing real legitimate 1960′s era country music, because there is none of that around on the radio any more – there’s nobody that I know of that is making honest…what I call real country music.
 When I heard her songs, I heard what she was doing, I went hey – that’s real country music and I’m glad somebody’s interested in it.”

 Visit her FACEBOOK page to stay updated